Helen Keller World Conference

 IX HKWC was held in Munyono, Uganda 22nd to 27th of October 2009.
 The main theme of the Conference was “CRPD, changing the lives of persons with deafblindness”.
 11 plenary sessions and workshops were carried out.

-XII HKWC will be held in Nairobi, Kenya, from 24-29 October, 2022.
-It will aim to launch a follow up presenting innovative best practices for the inclusion of persons with deafblindness in all aspects and stages of life – Globally, regionally, nationally and locally in our societies where we live.
+XII HKWC was held in Nairobi, Kenya, from 24-29 October, 2022.
+Its aim was to launch a follow up presenting innovative best practices for the inclusion of persons with deafblindness in all aspects and stages of life – Globally, regionally, nationally and locally in our societies where we live.
 The main conference theme is: “Empowering persons with deafblindness – Inclusion through investment and innovation.

 helen keller helen keller